Keep in touch

-Full time staff are RYA Yachtmasters and Cruising Instructors or higher, and volunteers are qualified to levels appropriate to the responsibilities they carry in accordance with statutory MCA and RYA regulations and guidelines.
+Full time and relief skippers are RYA Yachtmasters and Cruising Instructors or higher, and mates and volunteers are qualified to levels appropriate to the responsibilities they carry in accordance with statutory MCA and RYA regulations and guidelines.

 For more information about RYA training »

 What is Sail Training?

 Our voyages take you to different places every day, tiny harbours, beautiful rivers and the stunning Cornish and Devon coastlines.
 On a really good week, we may to sail out to the Isles of Scilly, Brittany or the Channel Islands.
 We sail where the wind takes us, and regularly spot dolphins, sun fish, basking sharks, seals and even pilot whales!
 Beach barbecues, fishing and swimming are all part of the fun.

 Our sailing weeks mix high quality tuition with a fun, educational environment where everyone works and lives as a crew.
 RYA (Royal Yachting Association) certificates and Duke of Edinburgh’s Award Gold Residential can be attained on board, as well as DofE Silver and Gold Expeditions.